slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -->

 > *"I’m a slow walker, but I never walk back."
--- Abraham Lincoln*
+-- Abraham Lincoln [1809]*

+> *"Most people overestimate what they can do in one year and unRderestimate what they can do in ten years."
+-- Bill Gates [1955]*

 > *"Speed is useful only if you are running in the right direction."
 -- Joel Barker*

-> *"Most people overestimate what they can do in one year and unRderestimate what they can do in ten years."
--- Bill Gates*

 > *"Start as close to the end as possible."
 -- Kurt Vonnegu*